freakout42/formax/README.md

 solution possible for the end-user.
 Don't look at **formax** as a romantic nostalgica!
 The concepts of Oracle's SQL-Forms are still used today and could be very interesting for certain use cases on a terminal.
+Especially when they can be used in not Oracle-PL/SQL environments for the first time after 40 years.

 [![formax](https://formax.freakout.de/assets/logo.jpg "formax")](https://formax.freakout.de/ "formax")